shenxianpeng/blog/source/daily/index.md

 I have arrived LT last week and this week is my first week working in our Vilnius office.

-I feel very good to work here, onboarding was very smooth, the colleagues are very nice, and I like the work environment in and out the office.
-Hope everything goes well for my faimlly.
+I feel very good to work here, onboarding was very smooth, the colleagues are nice, and I like the work environment in and out the office.
+Hope everything goes well for my family.

 ## 6/25/2024